What To Do When Others Tell You How to Raise Your Baby

 You already know that “breast is best.”
 But if you're unable to breastfeed or choose not to, that's OK, too.
 Infant formula that's iron-fortified provides all the nutrients your baby needs.

-The American Academy of Pediatrics recommends introducing solid foods to babies around 6 months of age.
-As long as you’re feeding your baby age-appropriate foods, such as pureed vegetables and infant cereal to start, it doesn’t matter whether you make it or buy it.
+The American Academy of Pediatrics recommends introducing solid foods to babies around age 6 months.
+As long as you're feeding your baby age-appropriate foods, such as pureed vegetables and infant cereal to start, it doesn't matter whether you make it or buy it.